-Kasha or roasted buckwheat grouts bread is healthy, and tastes almost like a cake.
-It is made of kasha, along with cream, buttermilk and nuts.
+Kasha or roasted buckwheat grouts bread is healthy and tastes almost like a cake.
+It is made of kasha, along with cream, buttermilk, and nuts.
 With a beautiful, smooth texture, kasha bread is a delicious option to enjoy.

 31. Karela Juice

 Simply grind the Karela and squeeze the juice.
-To reduce the bitterness of the drink, add some jaggery or honey to it, or take sweet fruits like apple or pears.
+To reduce the bitterness of the drink, add some jaggery or honey to it, or take sweet fruits like apples or pears.
 You can even add lemon juice and mint to lessen the harsh taste of bitter gourd juice.
 A pinch of black pepper and ginger can also decrease the bitterness and make it more palatable.